Infection Falloff

 Summary

-Seed selection can be defined through spatial fields (sphere, box), specific POP inputs, or existing attributes, with optional transition ranges for smooth seed boundaries.
-The result can be combined with existing falloff attributes, previewed with color ramps, and optionally enhanced with procedural noise.
+Optional transition ranges provide smooth seed boundaries, and the result can be combined with existing falloff attributes, previewed with color ramps, and optionally enhanced with procedural noise.